-The CAB met 26 times over the course of nearly four years (Table 1 shows the chronology of these meetings).
+The CAB met 28 times over the course of nearly four years (Table 1 shows the chronology of these meetings).
 A consensus process was used to achieve objectives at each meeting (next section will describe in detail the Process).
-The effort first focused on development of management and restoration vision themes, goals, outcomes, objectives and performance measures.
+The effort first focused on development of management and restoration vision themes, goals, outcomes, objectives, and performance measures.
 A set of strategies for each goal was then developed with relevant performance measures followed by a prioritization exercise for each set of strategies.
-The themes, goals, outcomes, objectives and strategies/actions were assembled into a draft management and restoration plan framework.
+The themes, goals, outcomes, objectives, and strategies/actions were assembled into a draft restoration and management plan framework.
 Decision support tools were then used to test support for strategies linked to oyster management and fisheries.
-Finally, strategies in the plan framework were subjected to rounds of acceptability ranking exercises ultimately producing an approved draft Management and Restoration Plan.
+Finally, strategies in the plan framework were subjected to rounds of acceptability ranking exercises ultimately producing an approved draft Restoration and Management Plan.

-Table 1: Chronology of CAB development of the Apalachicola Bay Ecosystem-Based Adaptive Management and Restoration Plan by Meeting [Summary reports for each meeting can be found on this link https://marinelab.fsu.edu/absi/cab/documents/.]
+Table 1: Chronology of CAB development of the Apalachicola Bay Ecosystem-Based Adaptive Restoration and Management Plan by Meeting [Summary reports for each meeting can be found on this link https://marinelab.fsu.edu/absi/cab/documents/]

-DATE ACTIVITY

-PHASE I (2019)
+DATE ACTIVITY PHASE I (2019) Oct.

-Oct.
 20, 2019 Organizational and Procedural.
 Dec.
-18, 2019 Development of vision themes, goals, outcomes, objectives and

-performance measures.

-PHASE II (2020)

-Jan.
-8, 2020 Development of vision themes, goals, outcomes, objectives and

-performance measures.

-March 11, 2020 Development of vision themes, goals, outcomes, objectives and performance measures.
-May 22, 2020 Development of strategies/actions to achieve goals and relevant performance measures.
+18, 2019 Development of vision themes, goals, outcomes, objectives, and , performance measures.
+PHASE II (2020) Jan.
+8, 2020 Development of vision themes, goals, outcomes, objectives, and , performance measures.
+March 11, 2020 Development of vision themes, goals, outcomes, objectives, and · performance measures.
+May 22, 2020 Development of strategies/actions to achieve goals and relevant - performance measures.
 July 16, 2020 Development of strategies/actions to achieve goals and relevant performance measures.
 Sept.
 9, 2020 Development of strategies/actions to achieve goals and relevant performance measures.
 October 15, 2020 Development of strategies/actions to achieve goals and relevant performance measures.
 Nov.
 12, 2020 Development of strategies/actions to achieve goals and relevant performance measures.
 PHASE III (2021) Jan.
 13, 2021 Prioritization of strategies to achieve goals.
 Feb.
 24, 2021 Prioritization of strategies to achieve goals.
-April 21, 2021 Review and approve revisions to draft management and restoration plan framework.
-June 16, 2021 Review and approve revisions to draft management and restoration plan framework.
-August 14, 2021 Review and approve revisions to draft management and restoration plan framework.
-October 19, 2021 Review and approve revisions to draft management and restoration plan framework.
+April 21, 2021 Review and approve revisions to draft restoration and management plan framework.
+June 16, 2021 Review and approve revisions to draft restoration and management plan framework.
+August 14, 2021 Review and approve revisions to draft restoration and management plan framework.
+October 19, 2021 Review and approve revisions to draft restoration and management plan framework.
 Nov.
-16, 2021 Review and final approval of draft management and restoration plan framework.
+16, 2021 Review and approve revisions to draft restoration and management plan framework.
 PHASE IV (2022) Jan.
 26, 2022 Plan development using plan framework- process March 30, 2022 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.
 May 25, 2022 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.
 July 27, 2022 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.

 October 18, 2022 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.
 Nov.
 30, 2022 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.
-PHASE V (2023) 1 meaning continues are accounted to the property of the prope Feb.
-1, 2023 Plan development using plan framework- fisheries and management , 5_5 modeling scenarios as decision support tools.
+PHASE V (2023) Feb.
+1, 2023 Plan development using plan framework- fisheries and management modeling scenarios as decision support tools.
 April 12, 2023 Acceptability ranking of strategies.
 May 31, 2023 Acceptability ranking of strategies.

-August 9, 2023 Acceptability ranking of strategies and final approval of draft Apalachicola Bay Ecosystem-Based Adaptive Management and Restoration Plan.
+August 9, 2023 Acceptability ranking of strategies and final approval of draft Apalachicola Bay Ecosystem-Based Adaptive Restoration and Management Plan.
 Sept.
-27, 2023 Approval of the CAB Report format and Draft Report and Recommendations for the Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan.
+27, 2023 Approval of the CAB Report format and Draft Report and Recommendations for the Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan.
 Nov.
-29, 2023 Adoption of the Final Draft CAB Report and Recommendations for the Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan.
+29, 2023 Adoption of the Final Draft CAB Report and Recommendations for the Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan.